-One of the popular and traditional schemes that Indian post offices have been offering for years is the Post office saving schemes.
-Many Indian households still prefer putting their hard earned money in a Post Office Fixed Deposit scheme as it is backed by the Government of India.
+One of the popular and traditional schemes that Indian post offices have been offering for years is the saving schemes.
+Many Indian households still prefer putting their hard earned money in a Post Office fixed deposit scheme as it is backed by the Government of India.
 Also, people who do not have a bank in their vicinity can invest in the nearest Post offices as well.
 People in rural areas invest more in post office deposits in comparison to bank deposits.
-Nowadays the government allows private banks and public sector banks to open a post office FD scheme for its customers.
+Nowadays the government allows private banks and public sector banks to open a post office fixed deposit scheme for its customers.

 What is a Post Office Fixed Deposit?

-A post office fixed deposit is an investment scheme that allows one to deposit in fixed deposits by post office in order to earn interest on the investment.
-The duration of these fixed deposits is 1-year, 2-years, 3-years and 5-years.
-The post office fixed deposit interest rate currently varies from 6.9% to 7.7%.
-The interest that is paid is charged with Tax Deduction at Source (TDS).
+A fixed deposit is an investment scheme that allows one to deposit in fixed deposits in order to earn interest on the investment.
+The duration of these FD is 1-year, 2-years, 3-years and 5-years.
+The fixed deposit interest rate currently varies from 6.9% to 7.7%.
+The FD interest that is paid is charged with Tax Deduction at Source (TDS).
 By investing in this deposit scheme one can get tax benefits under section 80C in the old tax regime.

-The post office FD scheme or post office time deposit makes a good alternative to the bank fixed deposits.
-Indian Postal Services enable an individual investor to invest money in a fixed deposit scheme and earn a guaranteed return on the deposited amount for a fixed span of time.
+The FD scheme or post office time deposit makes a good alternative to the bank FD.
+Indian Postal Services enable an individual investor to invest money in a post office fixed deposit scheme and earn a guaranteed return on the deposited amount for a fixed span of time.

-Eligibility Criteria to Open a Post Office Fixed Deposit Account
+Eligibility Criteria to Open a Post Office FD Account

 The account can be opened by: